gravdahl-master/gravdahl-master.github.io/_posts/2018-04-20-vive-robotics.md

 ---
 layout: post #always use this
-title: Rapid Robotcell Calibration: Vive for Robotics  #This becomes the title of the page
+title: Rapid Robotcell Calibration - Vive for Robotics  #This becomes the title of the page
 date: 2018-04-19
 categories: [virtual reality, industrial robotics]
 ---